CERT-W/hadoop-attack-library/README.md

 Outline
 -------
 This repository is composed of two kind of information and organised accordingly:
-* **Tools, Techniques and Procedures** to attack an Hadoop environments, in the `Tools Techniques and Procedures` folder
+* **Tools, Techniques and Procedures** to attack an Hadoop environment, in the `Tools Techniques and Procedures` folder
-* **Key vulnerabilities in third-party components** often used Hadoop environments, in the `Third-party modules vulnerabilities` folder
+* **Key vulnerabilities in third-party components** often used in Hadoop environments, in the `Third-party modules vulnerabilities` folder

 Copyright and license
 ---------------------